 - Responsibility for the function, institutions, efficiency and security of payment and settlement systems and payments, and the related overseer tasks.

 The Magyar Nemzeti Bank has the fundamental interest and responsibility – jointly with other government institutions – to sustain and strengthen the stability of the domestic financial system.
-The role of the MNB in maintaining financial stability is firstly defined by the Central Bank Act, and secondly, legislation regulating cooperation between the Magyar Nemzeti Bank, the Hungarian Financial Supervisory Authority (HFSA) and the Ministry for National Economy.
+The role of the MNB in maintaining financial stability is firstly defined by the Central Bank Act, and secondly, legislation regulating cooperation between the Magyar Nemzeti Bank, and the Ministry for National Economy.